ackertyson/provide-mssql/README.md

 # provide-mssql

-JSON model layer for Microsoft SQL Server (via Tedious) database in Express apps.
+JSON model layer for Microsoft SQL Server database in Express apps.

+Version 0.3.4 uses `node-mssql` instead of `tedious`/`tedious-connection-pool` but retains the same API as v0.3.3

 BREAKING CHANGES in v0.3.0: